gSchool/js-basic-training/markdown/defining_functions.md

 function doNothing () {}
 ```

-Technically, function defintions are values of the `object` type, but in a way that is both helpful and confusing, will return that they are of the type `'function'`, which is not technically a JavaScript type at all:
+Technically, function definitions are values of the `object` type, but in a way that is both helpful and confusing, will return that they are of the type `'function'`, which is not technically a JavaScript type at all:

 ```javascript
 console.log(function() {}); // logs `'function'` to the console